Me-TV/Me-TV/README.md

 To run Me TV, it is assumed you have the following installed:

 1. GTK+ 3.18.0 or later.
-2. GStreamer 1.12.0 or later for Me TV 3.0.x, or GStreamer 1.14.5 or later for Me TV 3.1.x or later.
+1. GStreamer 1.12.0 or later for Me TV 3.0.x, or GStreamer 1.14.5 or later for Me TV 3.1.x or later.
-3. The base, good, and bad GStreamer plugins – currently the DVB plugin is in the bad package; it started there for historical reasons, and although it is not now bad, it is good, it has never migrated to the good package.
-So to run Me TV on Debian you need the packages gstreamer1.0-plugins-base, gstreamer1.0-plugins-good, and gstreamer1.0-plugins-bad.
-On Debian the GStreamer GTK and OpenGL plugins have been separated out, so you will also need to install gstreamer1.0-gtk3 and gstreamer1.0-gl.
+1. The GStreamer plugins – currently the DVB plugin is in the bad package; it started there for historical reasons, and although it is not now bad, it is good, it has never migrated to the good package.
+Some of the other bits and pieces that might get used during use of Me TV are in the ugly package, so best to install that; the things in there aren't actually ugly, some are indeed very nice – long story.
+On Debian at least some plugins from the GStreamer are separated out for Debian repository package publishing: the libav, gl, and gtk3 plugins are in their own Debian packages rather than being in one of base, good, bad, ugly GStreamer packages – sorry the term package is a bit over-used in this context.
+So, using Debian, you probably want to make sure the following Debian packages are installed:
+    1. gstreamer1.0-plugins-base
+    1. gstreamer1.0-plugins-good
+    1. gstreamer1.0-plugins-bad
+    1. gstreamer1.0-plugins-ugly
+    1. gstreamer1.0-libav
+    1. gstreamer1.0-gtk3
+    1. gstreamer1.0-gl

+This list of distribution packages should apply also to Ubuntu and Mint distributions.
+Fedora Rawhide probably doesn't have some of these last few, the Fedora packers do not separate things as much as the Debian packagers do.

 For building Me TV from source code you need the development packages installed, not just the library packages.
-So on Debian the libgtk-3-dev and the libgstreamer1.0-dev packages.
+So on Debian the libgtk-3-dev, libgstreamer1.0-dev, and libgstreamer-plugins-bad1.0-dev packages.
+But you will not need these to run Me TV if you get pre-compiled executables.

 ## Using Pre-compiled Executables